How long will it take

 Other International Sales Taxes

+View delivery times and carrier information here.
 Lonely Planet offers standard and express delivery options in most regions.
-View delivery times and carrier information here.
-These are based on delivery times to capital cities - please allow extra time for delivery to regional & remote areas.
+Schedules are based on delivery times to capital cities - please allow extra time for delivery to regional & remote areas.
 Delivery times are based on the date of dispatch - not the time of ordering.
 Express parcels are dispatched within the business day if ordered before 2pm.
 Standard mail parcels are generally dispatched within 1-2 business days, though it can be an additional 2-3 days during busy sale periods.
 On a tight deadline?
 Contact us for information.

 We have three main hubs spread across the globe - Melbourne (Australia), Grantham (UK) and Oakland (California, USA).
 Shipping charges vary slightly from each and are based on weight and distance, which we think is fair.
 Before confirming your transaction just check to make sure you are happy to pay these costs.

 We currently offer some shipping discounts on standard mail options in the following regions:

 UK & Europe: Free shipping when you spend over £25/€35

 USA: Free UPS Ground shipping when you spend over $40 (Alaska, Hawaii, PO Box & Military addresses not included)

 Canada: Free shipping when you spend over $50

 At this time, free shipping offers are not available on deliveries to the Middle East, Africa, Caribbean, Asia & the Pacific, New Zealand, Central and South American deliveries as well as first class mail deliveries shipped to the Americas or the Armed Forces.